Brand voice plays a key factor in turning businesses into memorable brands.

 Slack is a messaging platform and collaboration hub that is a symbol of clarity.
 Its brand voice and tone, as well as the message they convey, are quite easy to understand.

-Their content is simple, clear and concise but at the same time human and friendly.
-They write for global audiences and anyone can understand their language.
+Their content is simple, clear, and concise, but at the same time humane and friendly.
+They write for a global audience, and anyone can understand their language.

 Some of their brand voice guidelines include: